-What’s the best way to handle a situation where you apply for a promotion, and you don’t land that new job?
+What’s the best way to handle a situation where you apply for a promotion, but don’t land that new job?
 It’s not easy to ask for a promotion or a raise at work, regardless of whether you formally interview for a position or simply inquire during a conversation with your manager.
 It’s terrific if you get it, but what happens if you’re passed over and your request is declined?

 It’s a gutsy, ambitious move to ask for a promotion—and although it’s not always the case, you may find yourself rewarded with valuable feedback and new opportunities that will ultimately further your career.